 Hi, I'm Ariela Jacobs and welcome to THE DIRT COLLECTIVE.
 This concept was born out of years of self study and my respective health journey with Chronic Fatigue Syndrome.
 Over the past few years, I have been figuring out how I could branch out and share my story, knowledge and healing mechanisms with others.
 It is The Dirt Collective which has brought me to this point.
 The aim here is to raise awareness about the invisible, on all levels.
-I want to let people know that liking themselves is healing, not selfish - and that it's a good thing to embrace our dirt.
-The collective is here to highlight the strategies involved in shifting perspective and making a permanent change towards self-healing and love, through education, self-acceptance, sustainable practices and storytelling.
+I want to let people know that it's a good thing to embrace the dirt, their dirt and everybody else’s dirt.
+Because we all have some of it and we all deal with it in different ways.
+The collective is here to highlight the strategies involved in shifting perspective and making a permanent change towards healing and communication, through education, sustainable practices and storytelling.

 I was diagnosed with Chronic Fatigue Syndrome in 2008, A mystery illness and an umbrella term coined by many practitioners alike.
 It is also classified as anxiety or depression when no underlying cause can be deciphered.
 I rarely tell people I have CFS.
 I do this for a few reasons.
 Firstly, it doesn’t define me, and secondly it’s extremely hard to explain what CFS is to someone, because it’s invisible.
 There is a HUGE stigma about invisible illnesses, and sometimes people are scorned if they seem to be complaining with no visual proof.
 People find it difficult to comprehend CFS because those who are afflicted tend not to complain.
 They hide their issues, because others make them feel as if they are crazy.
 Over prolonged periods of time, symptoms also become the norm.